Guide To December Global Holidays

 Why do we celebrate Three Kings Day?

-Three Kings Day is considered the end of Christmas celebrations, representing the day the Three Wise Men gave gifts to Jesus Christ.
+Known as Three Kings Day, it marks the end of Christmas celebrations, the day the Three Wise Men presented Jesus with gifts.

 Ōmisoka, New Year’s Eve, is the second-most significant day in Japanese tradition since it marks both the end of the old year and the eve of New Year’s Day, the official start of the year.
 In the old year, families get together on Ōmisoka to have toshikoshi-soba or toshikoshi-udon to celebrate the new year by eating long noodles.